 Timing is the 1st and most important step.
-You have to time your fall crops to rhythm of mother nature.
-The season change around a certain time and this software helps predict the best time to plant your crops.
+You have to time your fall crops to the rhythm of mother nature.
+The season change around a certain time and this software helps predict the best time to start and plant your crops.

 To be a carpenter you have to have the right hammer to do the job just as a plumber has to have the right kind of wrench.
-Well to successful start a 2nd crop for the fall you need to have a tool to start your plants indoor.
+Well to be successful starting a 2nd crop for the fall you need to have the right tool to start your plants indoor.
 I use the Sunleaves IV 4ft 4 x T5 blub Vitaluma Plus System.
 It has 4 grow blubs at 6500k.
-It is a great system for any beginner or a novice gardener.
+It is a great system for any beginner or any novice gardener.

 You can find it online in places like http://www.ebay.com